telerik/ajax-docs/controls/treelist/data-binding/simple-vs-advanced.md

 ## Simple binding

-Simple data-binding with the **DataBind()** method can be used in simple scenarioswhich does not require complex operations.
-The correct approach when using simple data-binding is to call the **DataBind()** method on the first page load when **!Page.IsPostBack** and after handling some event (sortevent for example).
-Keep in mind that if you choose simple data-binding, you will need to assign datasourceand rebind the treelist after each operation (expanding/collapsing, paging, sorting, etc.)
+Simple data-binding with the **DataBind()** method can be used in simple scenarios which does not require complex operations.
+The correct approach when using simple data-binding is to call the **DataBind()** method on the first page load when **!Page.IsPostBack** and after handling some event (sort event for example).
+Keep in mind that if you choose simple data-binding, you will need to assign datasource and rebind the treelist after each operation (expanding/collapsing, paging, sorting, etc.)

 ## Example